ctong5/chatsy/README.md

 npm start:dev

 Run the app simultaneously in multiple browsers from same port.
-Enter username and message to begin chatting!
+Enter username and message.
+Click send icon to begin chatting!
 ```